matheusIACreator/matheusIACreator/README.md

 I come from a full-stack background (Next.js, React, TypeScript), which lets me turn models into real products — not just notebooks.

-I've built projects around RAG systems, LLM-powered chatbots, AI-driven TTS, and time-series forecasting, using tools like PyTorch, LangChain, ChromaDB, and FastAPI.
+I've built projects around RAG systems, agentic AI, LLM fine-tuning, AI-driven TTS, and time-series forecasting, using tools like Pydantic AI, PyTorch, LangChain, ChromaDB, and FastAPI.

 I'm currently seeking opportunities where I can ship AI features, learn fast, and work on real-world ML systems.